Location: Southern Illinois University – Carbondale, Illinois

 Last date to apply: 05/29/2020

 Description: The Spatial Wildlife Ecology Lab at Southern Illinois University is seeking an excellent MS student to begin in August 2020.
-The student’s project will focus on developing and testing new approaches to study the distribution and fine-scale movement of beavers in Southern Illinois.
-The project will potentially include the use of a UAV (drone), satellite imagery, and GPS telemetry.
-The academic home for the position is at Southern Illinois University in Carbondale, Illinois.
+The student’s project will evaluate variation in movement strategies of elk herds across the state of Colorado to identify the potential impact of human development on those movements, and potential consequences for elk fitness.
+The academic home for the position is at Southern Illinois University in Carbondale, Illinois under the supervision of Dr. Guillaume Bastille-Rousseau.
+The student will be co-advised by Dr. Nathaniel Rayl with Colorado Parks and Wildlife.
 The position is two years in duration at ~19,000$.

 - BS in Wildlife Ecology, Conservation Biology, or a closely related field, with a strong academic record

 - Previous experience with GIS Interest in developing quantitative skills, including the use of R

 - Ability to perform fieldwork in difficult settings

 - Excellent written and oral communication skills

 - Motivated, with an excellent work ethic

 To apply: Submit a single pdf that includes a cover letter summarizing your qualifications and interest in the position, followed by a CV, GPA and GRE scores, and contact information for three references to Dr. Guillaume Bastille-Rousseau (email@example.com).
 Website : bastillerousseau.wixsite.com/research